masa-ito/ProtoToPoisson/doc/source/howToWriteCode.rst

-How to join ProtoToPoisson project
+How to write code in ProtoToPoisson project
 ==================================

-**Any contribution towards this project goal would be welcome.**

-    Project goal
-        To test the following hypotheses

-        * The designing way of EDSLs for FEM (finite element mothod) can be generalized and can be used to design an EDSL for FVM.

-        * The semantic model of our EDSL can transform simulation model and alogorithm into parallelized low-level code.
+**I'd really appreciate it if you would write code in this project for helping one to prototype their simulation model.**